mlin/GenomicSQLite/docs/bindings.md

 The key routines are also exposed as [custom SQL functions](https://www.sqlite.org/appfunc.html), which can be invoked by SELECT statements on any SQLite connection, once the extension has been loaded.
 New language bindings consist largely of ~one-liner functions that pass arguments through to `SELECT routine(arg1,arg2,...)` and return the result, usually a TEXT value.
 None are performance-sensitive, as long as developers use prepared, parameterized SQLite3 statements for GRI queries in loops.

 Bindings should endeavor to integrate "naturally" with the host language and its existing SQLite3 bindings.
 For example, the object returned by the Open procedure should be an idiomatic SQLite3 connection object.
-Also, APIs should follow the host language's conventions for naming style and handling optional/keyword arguments.
+Also, APIs should follow the host language's conventions for naming style and optional/keyword arguments.

  Our [Python module](https://github.com/mlin/GenomicSQLite/blob/main/bindings/python/genomicsqlite/__init__.py) can be followed as an illustrative example.